Pay Property Taxes

 The Property Tax Pre-Authorization Plan is an optional payment plan that allows taxpayers to make up to 10 equal monthly payments between August 1 to May 1 by authorizing automatic withdrawals from your chequing account.
 The amount of pre-payment may be up to 95% of the previous year’s net property taxes, after any applicable Home Owner Grant is deducted.
 This plan also offers interest from January 1 through to the tax due date.

 You can start your payments at any time by completing and submitting an application form and a void cheque or a pre-authorized payment form from your financial institution.

 2167 Oak Bay Avenue, 8:30am - 4:30pm Monday to Friday.

-Cash, cheque and Interac is accepted; however, credit cards are not accepted.
+Cash, cheque and Interac are accepted; however, credit cards are not accepted.
 An after hours drop box is also located at the front entrance doors of Municipal Hall.
-The locked drop box is cleared daily.
+The locked drop box is emptied and processed daily.